-You can click-and-drag animations onto any Game Objects you like.
-Try removing the animBounce animation from the bounce Game Object and applying it to the hallway.
+You can click-and-drag animations onto any GameObject you like.
+Try removing the animBounce animation from the bounce GameObject and applying it to hallway.

 When you test your game, you should see the hallway snap to the X and Z position defined in our animBounce animation keyframes.
-The entire hallway model bounces up and down just like our bounce Game Object did.
+The entire hallway model bounces up and down just like our bounce GameObject did.
 You can apply the same animation to the heart or the tray.
-Just as you can apply one script to many different Game Objects, a single animation can go a long way.
+Just as you can apply one script to many different GameObjects, a single animation can go a long way.